Celery is ready to harvest 85 to 120 days after transplanting depending on the variety.

 When to Harvest Celery

-- Harvest celery as soon as the stalks are big enough to use—about 6 inches (15 cm) or more long from the soil line to the first leaf.
+- Harvest celery as soon as the stalks are big enough to use—about 6 inches (15 cm) or longer from the soil line to the first leaf.

 - Cut off individual stalks or slice off the whole plant at or just below the soil line.
 The inner stalks are the most tender and taste the best uncooked; dark green stalks contain the most nutrients.